 Chicago Illinois

 If you’ve only visited or Googled Chicago, you might know the Illinois city for its mouthwatering deep-dish pizza or perhaps the giant, mirrored Bean ripe for taking selfies with the city skyline in Millennium Park.
-And even that small peek into the city may be enough to clue you into the fact that there are so many cool neighborhoods in Chicago.
-But if you’re preparing to move to the city, you’re about to learn much, much more about all the coolest Chicago neighborhoods this midwestern hub has to offer.
+And even that small peek into the city may be enough to clue you into the abundance of cool neighborhoods this Midwestern hub has to offer.
+But if you’re preparing to move to the Windy City, you’re about to learn much more about the coolest neighborhoods in Chicago and what living there is really like.

 Chicago is the third-largest city in the U.S. by population, comprises no fewer than 77 neighborhoods, and encompasses 234 square miles of land.
 Needless to say, there’s a lot of Chicago to explore.
-From museums with art you’ve seen in textbooks (hello, Art Institute of Chicago) and incredible eats all around town to free concerts in the park and a rollicking comedy scene, there’s no shortage of things to do.
-And that’s precisely why it consistently wins awards like “best big city in America” — there’s just so much to love.
+From museums that are home to iconic works of art (hello, Art Institute of Chicago) and incredible dining all around town to free concerts in the park and a rollicking comedy scene, there’s no shortage of things to do.
+And that’s precisely why the city consistently wins awards like its eight-year run as “best big city in America” — there’s just so much to love.
 But to narrow down the search, let’s take a look at some of the best neighborhoods in Chicago.

 For newcomers, parsing all of the square mileage can be overwhelming.
 Your head may be full of questions like: Where exactly are the coolest Chicago neighborhoods?
 What are the best Chicago neighborhoods?
 Which one may be the best fit for me?
+What are the best neighborhoods in Chicago for families?
 While living in Chicago means incredible access to 77 enclaves that are no doubt all cool in their own right, here are the ones that top our charts for cool neighborhoods in Chicago.
 As we dive into this guide, we’ll point out helpful information such as average rent prices, home values, cultural influences, and fun things to do in some of the best neighborhoods to live in Chicago to help you hone in on the area that best fits your lifestyle.

 Without further ado, here’s an easy reference list of the best places to live in Chicago to help you answer the most pressing of all questions: What Chicago neighborhood should I live in?